koehlma/momba/_sources/index.md.txt

 Installing Momba with the `all` feature flag will install all optional dependencies unleashing the full power and all features of Momba.
 Check out the [examples](examples) or read the [user guide](guide) to learn more.

+If you aim at a fully reproducible modeling environment, we recommend using [Pipenv](https://pypi.org/project/pipenv/) or [Poetry](https://python-poetry.org/) for dependency management.
+We also provide a [GitHub Template](https://github.com/koehlma/momba-pipenv-template) for Pipenv.

 ## Acknowledgements